 In the Boolean label extension area, you can specify a explicit name for the True and False states of Boolean attributes.
-For example, if the Boolean attribute is associated with the operating condition of a motor, you can specify the states as Stopped and Running.
+For example, if a Boolean attribute is associated with the status of a motor, you can specify the states as Stopped and Running.